 6.5.
 Becomes insolvent or seeks protection under any bankruptcy, receivership, trust deed, creditors arrangement, composition or comparable proceeding or any proceeding is instituted against the Client.

 6.6.
-The Company may, in its sole discretion, terminate or suspend any and all Agreements upon ten (10) days prior written notice to the Client if the Client:
+The Service Provider may, in its sole discretion, terminate or suspend any and all Agreements upon ten (10) days prior written notice to the Client if the Client:

 6.7.
 Undergoes a change of ownership or similar arrangement; or

 6.8.
 Fails to make timely payments as required under an Agreement.